Playing with HexOS Part 1: losing my way, my mind and my pool

 On the Folders tab under My Folders I tap New Folder.
 I like these popups in the interface, they feel very light touch, no screen with multiple steps etc.

-However I get a rather over-enthusiastic error message that pops up when I type a space (or hypen etc) in the username exclaiming they cannot “start or end with a space, underscore of hyphen” – I haven’t finished typing yet 😊
+However I get a rather over-enthusiastic error message that pops up when I type a space (or hypen etc) in the username exclaiming they cannot “start or end with a space, underscore of hyphen” – I haven’t finished typing yet šŸ˜Š

 I notice that I have to choose the pool location even though I only have one pool (this has been mentioned here).
 Also the Pool name is HDD’s which is…. a bit bland.
-I decide to go and name my pool before making a folder.
+I decide to to rename my pool asap.

 I really dislike the description of Public access as being Everyone has access to the folder.
 Who is “everyone?”
 The whole world?
 Is this content on-line for anyone to see or does this just mean “All users?”